 Of course, some information repeats.
 I wish Gottman had done one single book and put everything in there.
 Then maybe a few more books with only case studies.

 I am a big, huge proponent of learning through examples -which is indeed one of the founding principles of this website-.

-And “Ten Lessons to Transform Your Marriage” has lots of dialogues which Gottman breaks down and analyzes.
+And “Ten Lessons to Transform Your Marriage” has lots of dialogues that Gottman breaks down and analyzes.

 Some great psychological wisdom

 There’s some great psychological wisdom.
-Like for example on why people growing up with difficult families can become oversensitive to criticism (because children believe everything’s their fault and take responsibility of the family’s issues)
+Like for example why people growing up with difficult families can become oversensitive to criticism (because children believe everything’s their fault and take responsibility for the family’s issues)